OriginHub-pvt/originhub-data-engineering/dags/src/README.md

 2. `store_rss_feeds` uploads raw XML files to `gs://<XML_BUCKET_NAME>/…`, preserving an unmodified record of the feed.
 3. `normalize_feeds_to_gcs` converts the same payload to tidy JSON and writes it to `gs://<JSON_BUCKET_NAME>/…`.
 4. `filter_articles` loads the ML classifier from GCS, filters the normalized entries, and pushes only relevant articles forward.
-5. `scrape_web_content` fetches the full HTML for each remaining article, cleaning it for later summarization.
+5. `scrape_all_from_json_files` fetches the full HTML for each remaining article, assembles an enriched payload, and triggers the `summarize_and_store_weaviate` DAG once per article.
-6. `summarize_task` will call helpers in `summarize_functions.py` to add concise summaries.
+6. `summarize_record` (DAG #2) generates abstractive summaries from the scraped text.
-7. final node writes the summaries into a vector database or other target store for retrieval.
+7. `store_in_weaviate` persists the summarized payload into the `ArticleSummary` class inside Weaviate.

-This modular design keeps network I/O, parsing, ML inference, scraping, and future summarization/storage concerns isolated while still composing into a single DAG.
-When you wire up the new tasks, simply import from `src` and follow the patterns already in place.
+This modular design keeps network I/O, parsing, ML inference, scraping, summarization, and storage concerns isolated while still composing into a seamless multi-DAG pipeline.
+When you add new functionality, implement the helper here, expose it via `__init__.py`, and reference it from the relevant DAG.